9 Healthy Foods That Turn Off Your Hunger Switch Fast

 Ghrelin is suppressed when your stomach is full, so eating satiating high-fiber foods is a no-brainer when you're trying to reduce ghrelin levels.
-Leafy greens are an excellent choice but don't overlook the humble artichoke, which contains almost twice as much fiber as kale (10.3 g per medium artichoke, or 40% of the daily fiber the average woman needs).
-Artichokes are also one of the foods highest in the prebiotic inulin, which feeds your good gut bacteria, a.k.a. probiotics.
+Leafy greens are an excellent choice but you should also look into Jerusalem artichokes, which contains almost twice as much fiber as kale (10.3 g per medium artichoke, or 40% of the daily fiber the average woman needs).
+This food is one of the best prebiotic foods.
+Prebiotics feed your good gut bacteria, a.k.a. probiotics.
 (When your gut health goes awry, so do your leptin and ghrelin levels.)
 Other foods high in inulin that reduce ghrelin: Garlic, onions, leeks, and bananas.

 According to research published in the Journal of the American College of Nutrition, eating oatmeal results in greater feelings of satiety than cold breakfast cereal.
 Why?
 The belly-filling power of insoluble fiber.
 By tucking into a bowl, you also trigger your gut to produce butyrate, a fatty acid that reduces inflammation throughout the body.
 In a Canadian study, researchers discovered that those whose diets were supplemented with insoluble fiber had lower levels of ghrelin.
 So make yourself a decadent breakfast: Cook up some quick oats, then toss in some dark chocolate shavings, some berries, some nuts, and a dash of cinnamon.